Skip to main content

 Friday 23rd January 2026

-- Walk to Comte Roger for a traditional cassoulet dinner
+• Walk to Chez Christine restaurant for a traditional cassoulet dinner

 Saturday 24th January 2026